At least three killed as magnitude 5.5 earthquake hits Bangladesh

 - list 4 of 4Afghan earthquake survivors face winter cold after deadly quakes

-The Friday morning earthquake terrified residents, with many in the Muslim-majority nation of 170 million people at home on their day off.
+The earthquake terrified residents, with many in the Muslim-majority nation of 170 million people at home on their day off.

+One Dhaka resident said, “I’ve never felt an earthquake like this before, never in my life, this was the first time.
+I was sleeping and all of a sudden, I felt the whole building shaking and then we all came down.”

+Al Jazeera’s Tanvir Chowdhury, reporting from Dhaka, said, “It was one of the biggest earthquakes in recent history and was very close to the capital city.
+The entire city was in panic.
+Social media videos have shown buildings shaking.”

 AFP reporters in Dhaka saw people weeping in the streets, while others appeared shocked.